Kiln dried logs – frequently asked questions

-What are kiln dried logs?
+What are kiln-dried logs?

 What are the benefits of kiln drying?

 Baking logs in a kiln can quickly reduce moisture.
 Cast iron kilns are capable of drying logs within a matter of hours.
-Hardwood species such as Oak or Ash tend to take longer to dry out due to their wood density, so using a kiln can ensure moisture is reduced to an acceptable level for burning.
+Hardwood species such as oak or ash tend to take longer to dry out due to their wood density, so using a kiln can ensure moisture is reduced to an acceptable level for burning.
 The general standard for kiln-dried logs is to contain less than 20% moisture.
 Because of this, they light easily and tend to burn hotter than logs with a higher moisture content.
 Kiln-dried logs are also commonly referred to as ‘ready to burn logs’.

 What species are your logs?

 Our bags contain premium, kiln-dried hardwood logs that have been sustainably sourced from British woodland.
-For the purpose of sustainability we do not target specific wood species for the purpose of sustainability, our bulk bags mostly contain Ash, Beech and Oak which packs a punch when it comes to heat, so you’ll be getting value for money.
+For the purpose of sustainability we do not target specific wood species.
+Our bulk bags mostly contain ash, beech and oak which pack a punch when it comes to heat, so you’ll be getting more for your money.

 How are your logs processed?